tkojitu/EditorDemo/README.md

 EditorDemo
 ==========

-VS-wizard is almost done buf utf-8.
+VS-wizard is almost done but utf-8.

 License
 =======